anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 Unfortunately library also prepends all parameters of the algorithm which makes it vulnerable.
 It separates arguments with dollar signs `$`.
 Actual output that we need is the last one.
 Let's split string by dollars.
-For that we will use the library `split`. we need to add as dependency and restart ghci session:
+For that we will use the library `split`.
+We need to add as dependency and restart ghci session:

 ```haskell
 > commands as before